r-wenger/MultiSenGE-Tools/README.md

 * has_matching_monthes (Public) : Check if the patch has a certain number (nb_data_per_month patchs) for each months (dates) for S1 or S2.

+* get_centroid (Public) : Calculating the centroid of the patch.

+* create_points_shapefile (Public Static) : Compute shapefile map from a list of points/centroids (default EPSG : 4326).

+* change_coordinates (Public Static) : Changing coordinates from an epsg to an other.

+* has_days_gap_s2 (Public) : Check if there is at least days_gap between each S2 image in each month.

 * to_date (Public Static) : Convert a list of string dates in a format (date_format).
 Possibility to extract a date from a filename (S1 or S2 patches filename)

 * generate_list_patches (Public Static) : Create a list of patches objects from json files available in Sentinel-GE (labels folder).